ElliottLandsborough/sequensual/readme.md

 * run `make runappimage`

 To do: Test with the v0.11 AppImage.
 Currently not working as expected in Ubuntu Studio 20.04

+# Front end

+Run `make wails`, then `make runwails`.
+If you run the Sushi appImage first, you can trigger audio by clicking the wails logo in the GUI.